-Java provides many different ways to generate a random string and this post will explain most of those.
+Java provides many different ways to program a random string generator application and this post will explain most of those.

-java.util.UUID class can be used to get a random string.
+java.util.UUID class can be used to generate a random string.
 Its static randomUUID method acts as a random alphanumeric generator and returns a String of 32 characters.

 If you want a string of a fixed length or shorter than 32 characters, you can use substring method of java.lang.String.